Yashvi2702/Energy_Dashboard/README.md

 ## Overview
 This project is an end-to-end energy analytics dashboard built using Python, Dash, and Plotly.
-It simulates how a utility company like Hydro One can monitor household electricity usage, analyze trends, and support data-driven operational decisions.
+It simulates how a utility company can monitor household electricity usage, analyze trends, and support data-driven operational decisions.

 ## Objectives